Tyranno-Rex/bootcamp-game-project/Readme.md

 ## Demo

-You can watch a video demonstration of our game on YouTube: [Bootcamp Soccer Game Demo](https://www.youtube.com/watch?v=3Q3Q1J9Q2ZU).
+You can watch a video demonstration of our game on YouTube: https://youtu.be/uVXoiX_tg7M?feature=shared

 ## Project Crawling